 Extensive consultation has led to the development of these documents including 74 external individuals and organisations:

-- Aotearoa New Zealand regulators and ACC
+- All Australian and Aotearoa New Zealand regulators and public insurers.

-- 16 medical colleges and associations
+- 16 medical colleges and associations.

-- Aotearoa NZ union organisations
+- 11 peak state-based and NZ union organisations.

-- 4 rehabilitation associations
+- 4 rehabilitation associations.

-- 12 researchers and research groups, including Massey University and AUT University
+- 12 researchers and research groups.

+- The Actuaries Institute.

 Why